 ix) Consumers’ lack of knowledge on textile care and maintenance: Water and other chemicals like cleansers, bleaches, etc., are the most commonly used type for washing robes.
 Home goods of poor quality are mostly freely sold without eco-labels.
 Laboratory test results are essential for proper clothing maintenance and should be clearly identified on labels.

 x) Industrialization: Various textile qualities are readily accessible for various customer classes, contributing to more pre-consumer and post-consumer wastes.
 The mode is a big cause of pollution because of its ever-changing existence.
 Therefore, consumers must be very familiar with their options when buying.

 Figure 1 addresses the adverse impacts of the textile industry on outside components such as houses, water bodies, plants, and animals.

 Water pollution: Millions of gallons of water are used daily by the textile industry.
-Usually, 200 lits of water are eaten to create a kilogram of cloth – fiber is washed, bleached, dyed, and then the finished product is cleaned.
+Usually, 200 lits of water are eaten to create a kilogram of cloth – fibre is washed, bleached, dyed, and then the finished product is cleaned.
 The use of chemicals and other solvents is also included.
-Textile fluid waste is primarily derived from wet manufacturing where large amounts of water and chemicals are used.
+Textile fluid waste is primarily derived from wet manufacturing, where large amounts of water and chemicals are used.

-In India, the combustion of fossil fuels is the basis for 60% of the electricity produced by the industry, mainly coal, which contributes 16% of air pollution and the industry contributes 12%.
+In India, the combustion of fossil fuels is the basis for 60% of the electricity produced by the industry, mainly coal, which contributes 16% of air pollution, and the industry contributes 12%.
 The textile industry’s air contaminants include:

 • Stages of energy production: sulfur dioxide and nitrous oxides